-The views expressed in this article are those of the authors and do not purport to reflect the position of the Department of the Army, the Department of Defense or any other government office or agency.-Editor.

-9HE Unified Space Command was activated on 23 September 1985.
+The views expressed in this article are the author's and are not necessarily those of the Department of the Army, the Army War College, or the Command and General Staff College. -Editor he Unified Space Command was activated on 23 September 1985.
 The Air Force Space Command was proposed as a base organization for the new command which is composed of elements from all three services.
 The new command has the potential charter to coordinate joint operational space activities to ensure satisfactory on-orbit control, battle management, satellite communications links, tasking and protection of the multiservice space systems.
 The Air Force and the Navy have the fundamental organizational structure and the inventory of trained personnel to aid in the transition to the new organization.
 The Army has not been as involved in this area.
-Historically, the Army has been a customer/user of space systems.
+Historically, the Army has been a customer/ user of space systems.
 This approach served the Army well during an era in which applications of space systems were being formed and tried, but the era of maturity for Army space action has arrived.